 ‘You would have enjoyed that display of precision firepower, I daresay.’

 ‘Wild horses couldn’t have kept me away,’ replied Mr. Treloar.
 Those immaculate ceremonial uniforms, those proud soldiers and seventy one horses pulling 13-pounder, First World War field guns.
 All that heavy booming, shaking the leaves off trees.’

-‘It would have about more than about horses.
+‘It would have been about more than horses.
 It may have been about how an absolute monarch, the only person who can legislate, publish laws, treaties and concessions, can reinvent himself as a constitutional figurehead.

 It definitely would have been about the strategic meetings being held on this state visit.
 Both parties wished to avoid a repetition of the severing of diplomatic relations as occurred during the Suez crisis.
 An integrated working relationship between the House of Saud and the House of Windsor was being cemented.’

 ‘There were all kinds of weighty considerations.
 The King brought a rather glittering gift for Queen Elizabeth to the palace : a diamond necklace set in platinum—’

 ‘—with a combined weight of more than 80 carats of diamonds.’

 ‘On her humble flat it would help pay the rental.
 A kiss on the hand may be quite continental but as we know diamonds are a girl’s best friend.’

 ‘The piece is set with more than 300 diamonds, including baguettes, brilliants, and eleven pear-shaped diamonds set as pendant stones.’

 ‘The wearer would always be thinking about food wouldn’t they,’ I said.
 ‘Not that these two royals would ever have any shortage .’